thedmi/Equ/README.md

 Equ
 ====

 Equ is a *.NET Standard* library that provides fast, convention-based equality operations for your types.
 This is primarily useful for custom value types (in the sense of the [value object pattern](http://en.wikipedia.org/wiki/Value_object), not in the sense of `struct`).
-Such types are sometimes also called "records".
+This is similar to C# 9 records, but extends the concept to enumerable members.

 Members participating in equality operations are resolved through reflection, the resulting equality operations are then stored as compiled expression using LINQ expression trees.
 This makes the runtime performance as fast as with a manual implementation.

+Compared to C# 9 records, this library adds the following functionality:

+- Compare sequences by value, too.
+- Exclude members from comparison through attributes.
+- Extend comparison without having to re-implement boiler plate.

 Grab the NuGet [here](https://www.nuget.org/packages/Equ/).

 Usage
 ----------

 ### Simple Scenarios